 All participants must be at least 8 years of age to participate in this program.
 All guests under the age of 16 must be accompanied by a paying adult.
+Participants under the age of 18 must have a waiver signed by a parent or guardian in order to attend.
 Refunds will not be given for participants who do not meet the age requirements.

 Please note: There is no waiting area in the Animal Care and Rescue Center for guests who do not meet the age requirements or are not participating in the tour.

-Tours typically last 1.5 to 2 hours and are offered on weekends and select Fridays.
-Please reference the current schedule located under “Book Your Tour Now” on the right side of the page for the most up-to-date schedule.
+Tours typically last 1.5 to 2 hours and are offered on weekends.
+Please reference the current schedule located under "Book Your Tour Now" on the right side of the page for the most up-to-date schedule.

 Location and Parking: